sveltejs/kit/documentation/docs/60-appendix/30-migrating-to-sveltekit-2.md

 ## Server fetches are not trackable anymore

 Previously it was possible to track URLs from `fetch`es on the server in order to rerun load functions.
 This poses a possible security risk (private URLs leaking), and as such it was behind the `dangerZone.trackServerFetches` setting, which is now removed.

+## `preloadCode` arguments must be prefixed with `base`

+SvelteKit exposes two functions, [`preloadCode`](/docs/modules#$app-navigation-preloadcode) and [`preloadData`](/docs/modules#$app-navigation-preloaddata), for programmatically loading the code and data associated with a particular path.
+In version 1, there was a subtle inconsistency — the path passed to `preloadCode` did not need to be prefixed with the `base` path (if set), while the path passed to `preloadData` did.

+This is fixed in SvelteKit 2 — in both cases, the path should be prefixed with `base` if it is set.

+Additionally, `preloadCode` now takes a single argument rather than _n_ arguments.

 ## `resolvePath` has been removed